rafaelhlima/remove_blank_cells/README.md

 If you come across any bugs in the extension, please create an **Issue** ticked and provide a detailed report on how to reproduce the issue.

-If the bug occurs in a specific data table, please attach a sample an ODS file to your issue to make it easier to confirm the and fix the bug.
+If the bug occurs in a specific data table, please attach a sample ODS file to your issue to make it easier to confirm the and fix the bug.

 ## Contributing